 Order books are an integral element of the financial markets, and can be viewed in a wide range of exchanges.
-As soon as a trader has established either a buy or sell limit order, to their price, an order book will continue to follow the trader intentions, and efficiently make the trade.
-For instance, when a trader wished to buy bitcoin at $50,000 and a seller had sat in the order book at $50,000 a trade occurs, this happens without either parties direct intervention.
+When a trader places a buy or sell limit order at a set price, the order book tracks it until a matching order is found, at which point the trade executes automatically.
+For instance, if a trader places a buy order for Bitcoin at $50,000 and a seller lists at the same price, a trade occurs instantly without direct intervention.
 This is very helpful in the way of getting price discovery, and market liquidity, thus it is not a surprise to see order books as an important part of both institutional and retail participation in the cryptocurrency ecosystem.

 What is an Order Book in Crypto Trading?

 A crypto order book is a real-time electronic list of all pre-existing buy and sell orders in an exchange for cryptocurrencies.
 A crypto order book has two main components: the bid orders (which are the buy orders), and the ask orders (which are the sell orders).
-Each side of book displays the price levels as well as the quantity of crypto that each trader is willing to trade at that price.
+Each side of the book shows the price levels along with the quantity of crypto available at those prices..

 An order book provides the most crucial information about a market by showing: